 - System for Communicating

 UC Davis communicates regularly with its employees through a robust set of communication channels to provide important updates to help keep our community healthy.
-These communication channels include Tuesday's Dateline, Chancellor's Friday Update, emails, websites, signage, social media, gifts, direct communication from schools and colleges, and the deployment of about 100 Aggie Public Health Ambassadors, a team of student employees who model healthy behavior, educate people about campus protocols and encourage everyone to make healthy choices that reduce the transmission of COVID-19.
+These communication channels include Tuesday's Dateline, Chancellor's Friday Update, emails, websites, signage, social media, gifts, direct communication from schools and colleges, and the deployment of Aggie Public Health Ambassadors, a team of student employees who model healthy behavior, educate people about campus protocols and encourage everyone to make healthy choices that reduce the transmission of COVID-19.

 * Coronavirus Campus Information